iobroker-community-adapters/ioBroker.pvforecast/README.md

 wind_direction - Short name

 # solcast
-the apikey for solcast is for free and you can recieve data with a 30min interval instead of 1hour at forecast.solar.
+the apikey for solcast is for free and you can recieve data with a 30min intervall instead of 1hour at forecast.solar.
 To use Solcast you need a api key

 # plants config: